Wordpress tinyurl plugin

 - Change

-rule that you require to make the tinyurl work.
+$print_ruletoTruein the code, the code will also provide you with the.htaccessrule that you require to make the tinyurl work.
 The rule will be inside an HTML comment.
-You can simply copy-paste from the HTML source of the page and add it at the end of the.htaccess
+You can simply copy-paste from the HTML source of the page and add it at the end of the.htaccessfile in your domain web root.
+You can set this variable to false after you have configured your.htaccessfile.

 That’s it.